Secretary of Commerce

 In her role, Secretary Tanner administers the Executive Office of Commerce, the state agency charged with promoting commerce and fostering an economic environment in which Rhode Island’s businesses can grow and prosper.
 To accomplish this goal, Secretary Tanner oversees multiple state departments, divisions, and quasi-governmental agencies.

-Among those, the Rhode Island Commerce Corporation, a quasi-state agency which collaborates with public, private, and nonprofit partners to offer assistance to businesses through consulting, access to funding, and reduction of red tape.
+Among those is the Rhode Island Commerce Corporation, a quasi-state agency which collaborates with public, private, and nonprofit partners to offer assistance to businesses through consulting, access to funding, and reduction of red tape.

 Liz began her career in government in 2015, serving as the Rhode Island Commerce Corporation’s Executive Vice President of Client Services.
 In that position, she worked closely with small businesses and was known for listening to, and working to resolve, the concerns raised by businesses, at the hundreds of events and meetings she attended or hosted.